Freedom of Speech in Cameroon: Censorship

 Journalist censorship and harassment are common, and there have been multiple attacks on the independent press in Cameroon.
 Following the 1990 legislation, the government began cracking down on independent newspapers by confiscating their publications.
 The independent newspaper Le Messager was frequently confiscated and eventually banned, along with five other publications: Le Messager, La Vision, Galaxie, La Nouvelle Expression, and Challenge Hebdo.

-According to a 2017 study, censorship also occurs though the government not retuning calls when information is requested, long wait times during appointments, refusing to start press conferences when state-sponsored media is not present, and intimidation.
+According to a 2017 study, censorship also occurs though the government not returning calls when information is requested, long wait times during appointments, refusing to start press conferences when state-sponsored media is not present, and intimidation.

 The study also found that out of 172 Cameroonian journalists, 91% believe they lack press freedom and face government censorship.
 Additionally, 83% of respondents believe Cameroon lacks freedom of information laws.

 A 2023 study also found that 55.4% of Cameroonian journalists believe the government controls media content.
 It concluded that journalists and publications self-censor in the fear of harassment and intimidation.